On Level One Cuspidal Bianchi Modular Forms: Abstract

 \section{Abstract}

-In this paper, we present significant numerical data strongly suggesting the rareness of level one cuspidal Bianchi modular forms which are not lifts of classical holomorphic modular forms.
+In this paper, we present the outcome of vast computer calculations, locating several of the very rare instances of level one cuspidal Bianchi modular forms that are not lifts of elliptic modular forms.

-Let $K=\Q(\sqrt{-d})$ be an imaginary quadratic field.
-Bianchi modular forms over $K$ are modular forms associated to the $\Q$-algebraic group $\textrm{Res}_{K/ \Q}(\sl_2)$.
-Up to date, no one has been able to produce a formula for the dimension of the (finite dimensional) space of Bianchi modular forms over $K$ for given level and weight, although we should note that there is recent progress made by Calegari-Emerton \cite{calegari-emerton} and Marshall \cite{marshall} in producing asymptotic upper bounds.
+Bianchi modular forms over an imaginary quadratic field $K$ are automorphic forms of cohomological type associated to the $\Q$-algebraic group $\textrm{Res}_{K/ \Q}(\sl_2)$.
+Even though modern studies of Bianchi modular forms go back to the mid 1960's, most of the fundamental problems surrounding their theory are still wide open.
+In this paper, we report on our remarkably extensive computations that show the paucity of {\em genuine} level one cuspidal Bianchi modular forms.

-Let $S_k(1)$ denote the space of level one weight $k+2$ cuspidal Bianchi modular forms over $K$.
-In a recent paper, Finis, Grunewald and Tirao computed the dimension of the subspace $L_k(1)$ of $S_k(1)$ which consists of lifts of classical holomorphic modular forms.
-To investigate the natural question ``how much more is there beyond the lifts?", they carried out machine computations to compute the actual size of $S_k(1)$ for ten fields $K$ and numerous weights $k$.
-In Table \ref{tab:fgt}, we summarize the range of their computations.
+Let $S_k(1)$ denote the space of level one weight $k+2$ cuspidal Bianchi modular forms over $K=\Q(\sqrt{-d})$.
+In their recent paper \cite{fgt}, Finis, Grunewald and Tirao computed the dimension of the subspace $L_k(1)$ of $S_k(1)$ which is formed by (twists of) those forms which arise from elliptic cuspidal modular forms via base-change or arise from a quadratic extension of $K$ via automorphic induction (see \cite{fgt} for these notions).
+In this paper, we investigate numerically how much of $S_k(1)$ is exhausted by $L_k(1)$.
+There have been previous reports, however of limited size, in the 2009 paper \cite{calegari-mazur} of Calegari and Mazur (the computations in this paper were carried out by Pollack and Stein) and in the 2010 paper \cite{fgt} of Finis, Grunewald and Tirao.
+While the computations in \cite{calegari-mazur} were limited to the case $d=2$, the computations in \cite{fgt} covered ten imaginary quadratic fields.
+The precise scope of the computations in \cite{fgt} is given in Table \ref{table:fgt} below.

-A remarkable outcome of the data they collected is that except in two of the 946 spaces they computed, the subspace $L_k(1)$ exhausts all of $S_k(1)$.
-The exceptional cases are $(d,k)=(7,10)$ and $(d,k)=(11,12)$.
+It was observed in \cite{calegari-mazur} that for $2k\leq 96$, one has $L_{2k}(1)=S_{2k}(1)$.
+The computations of \cite{fgt} extended those of \cite{calegari-mazur}.
+An interesting outcome of the data they collected is that except in two of the 946 spaces they computed, one has $L_k(1)=S_k(1)$.
+The exceptional cases are $(d,k)=(7,12)$ and $(d,k)=(11,10)$.
 In both cases, there is a two-dimensional complement to $L_k(1)$ inside $S_k(1)$.

-In this paper, we further investigate this phenomenon.
-Using a completely different and more efficient approach, we computed the dimension of $S_k(1)$ for many more fields $K$ and weights $k$.
-The range of our computations is given in Table $\ref{ours}$.
-Out of the 1132 new spaces we computed, there were only two cases where $L_k(1)$ did not exhaust $S_k(1)$; for $(d,k)=(91,6)$ and $(d,k)=(643,0)$, where we found a one-dimensional and a two dimensional (respectively) complement to $L_k(1)$.